 If you are semi-read, or work in the education field, you have probably heard of the Pygmalion Effect, or the Self-Fulfilling Prophecy.
 If you have not, it is basically what the latter title suggests.
 If I assume my students will not get a concept, chances are pretty good that they will recognize this doubt in my teaching the lesson, and in turn, they will not get the concept.
 I expected them not to, so why should they try?

-Recently I found out my student teaching placements; both are near-by districts, and both are fightingurban settings.
+Recently I found out my student teaching placements; both are near-by districts, and both are urban settings.
 This is good.
 I want to get a job in The City come next fall, and this as close as it gets.
 The first district is more local than the other, and some of the individuals I work with at my job beeping groceries have graduated from that district.
 We have discussed my student teaching briefly, and some customers have heard where I was going.
 Most customers have a comment, and they all lie along the same idea - I will need help.
 I have received comments like "God bless you" or "Good luck with that one.
 You're going to need it."
-No one has offered me a positive response like "Oh, that will be a good experience."happy
+No one has offered me a positive response like "Oh, that will be a good experience."

 It also goes beyond the customers in the local area.
 In talking to individuals who have never set foot in this district, or even the town, I have heard them begin to demean the students and the district.
 Where does this bias come from?
 Is it because it is an urban district?
 Is it that it is a seemingly troubled city?
 Why this unfounded bias?